LuhanWEI/SurfBulk-Deconv/README.md

 The script fits chrono-amperometric (CA) transients and operando ΔOD traces with one unified kinetic model, delivering the key parameters.

+Note.
+This code is built on Python 3.9.7 Version
 ---

 ## Why do we need this?